Officers will not be charged in fatal shooting of Stephon Clark, prosecutor says

 "I don't think there's any question that people will be very upset and very angry," Schubert said.

-"But I want people to understand that the fact that no criminal charges will be filed in this case does not diminish in any way the tragedy, the anger, the frustration that we heard since the time of his death," she said.
+"But I want people to understand, the fact that no criminal charges will be filed in this case does not diminish in any way the tragedy, the anger, the frustration that we've heard since the time of his death," she said.
 "We cannot ignore that."

 There were conflicting autopsy reports in the case.
 A private autopsy conducted by Dr. Bennet Omalu concluded that Clark was shot eight times, with nearly all of the shots striking him from behind.